kimaina/de-public/play/PLS/PLS0001/README.md

 ### Submission guidelines
+1. Create a public git repository that will contain your solution.

+2. Create a git branch with the name *PLS0001* and commit all your work in it.

-1. Include all source code so that we are able to build, package, and run your application.
+3. Include all source code and instructions in the git branch so that we are able to build, package, and run your application.

-2. Where possible submit through Github, otherwise package as a single zip file and upload to a cloud storage service.
+4. Create a pull request for merging *PLS0001* to *master* branch.
+   Then send us the pull request.

 ### Implementation notes